Vizualni/curl-command-transformer/README.md

 # curl-command-transformer
-Adapter project that can be used to transform requests to curl command output
+Bridge project that can be used to transform requests to curl command output